-Congratulations to all colleagues who were successful recipients for Data Science Research Unit’s Interim Funding schemes.
+Congratulations to all colleagues who were successful recipients for Data Science and Engineering Research Unit’s Interim Funding schemes.
 A successful total grant of $210,000 is being dispersed over a number of projects after receiving strong applications for many exciting projects which should enhance our industry connections and partnerships and result in the publication of high-quality papers.
 Further details about the projects can be found on the Projects page.

 Congratulations to Dr Ashad Kabir, A/Prof Lihong Zheng and colleagues who received external funds from Food Agility CRC with an amount of $374,500.
 The project title is “TRAKKA – Making Data Flow”.